 In most situations, mass remains constant.
-With a rocket, though, its mass changes drastically, while the force, in this case the thrust of the rocket motors, remains nearly constant.
+With a rocket, though, its mass changes drastically, while the force — in this case the thrust of the rocket motors — remains nearly constant.
 This causes the acceleration toward the end of the boost phase to increase to several times that of normal gravity.
-NASA uses large centrifuges to prepare astronauts for this extreme acceleration.
-In this application, the centripetal force is provided by the seat back pushing inward on the astronaut.
+NASA uses large centrifuges (opens in new tab) to prepare astronauts for this extreme acceleration.
+In this application, the centripetal force is provided by the back of the seat pushing inward on the astronaut.

-Another example of the application of centripetal force is the laboratory centrifuge, which is used to accelerate the precipitation of particles suspended in liquid.
+Another example of the application of centripetal force is in laboratory centrifuges, which are used to accelerate the precipitation of particles suspended in liquid.
 One common use of this technology is for preparing blood samples for analysis.
-According to Rice University's Experimental Biosciences website, "The unique structure of blood makes it very easy to separate red blood cells from plasma and the other formed elements by differential centrifugation."
+According to Rice University's Experimental Biosciences website (opens in new tab), "The unique structure of blood makes it very easy to separate red blood cells from plasma and the other formed elements by differential centrifugation."

 This article was updated on Nov 11, 2021 by Live Science editor, Ben Biggs.